 Thomas Farm Sunflower Festival in Snohomish

 Sunflowers in Snohomish Festival at Thomas Family Farm.
-Features 8 acres of sunflowers in a variety of colors, u-pick fields (weekdays only), and self-guided tours.
-When: August.
+Features 12 acres of Sunflower Fields and Sunflower Maze.
+When: Last two weekends in August.

 Listed below are upcoming garden tours and related events